aimeos/aimeos-docs/src/frontend/html/create-themes.md

 to your theme directory in `./client/html/themes/<themename>/`.
 These files must contain all styles for the HTML frontend (*aimeos.css*) and the sent e-mails (*email.css*).

-The simplest way is to copy the files from the default ["elegance" Aimeos theme](https://github.com/aimeos/ai-client-html/tree/master/client/html/themes/elegance) and adapt them to your needs.
+The simplest way is to copy the files from the default ["default" Aimeos theme](https://github.com/aimeos/ai-client-html/tree/master/client/html/themes/default) and adapt them to your needs.
 Remove the styles you don't need to keep the file small and add the new styles for your theme.

 The CSS class names used in the templates are semantic, so you can add CSS styles for the shop components only.
 To learn more about semantic naming, please read the article about [theme basics](theme-basics.md#cascading-style-sheets).